How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 For paper applications, make sure to pay the divorce court fee of £593 by enclosing a cheque or ticking the ‘pay by debit card box’.
 You may be eligible for a discount.

-You can download a copy of the paper application here to complete and post to the court.
+You can download a copy of the paper application to complete and post to the court.
 Instructions on where to post your application are given at the end of the form, depending on whether you want to pay the court fee by cheque or by credit/debit card.

 Online divorce applications